-The MCSU utilizes 2 civilian employees to monitor crash reports and driver/vehicle examination reports daily, prior to submission to SafetyNet.
+The MCSU utilizes two full time (Administrative Support Assistant & Sergeant) and two part time employees (Retired State Employee) to monitor crash reports and driver/vehicle examination reports daily, prior to submission to SafetyNet.
 This helps ensure accurate data is submitted to FMCSA in a timely manner, so the state remains in the "green/good" category.